avrilcoghlan/LittleBookofRBiomedicalStats/src/biomedicalstats.rst

 Many of the examples in this booklet are inspired by examples in the excellent Open University book, "Medical Statistics" (product code M249/01), available from `the Open University Shop <http://www.ouw.co.uk/store/>`_.

-For very helpful comments and suggestions for improvements, thank you very much to:
+For very helpful comments and suggestions for improvements, I would like to say thank you very much to:
 Tony Burton, Richard A. Friedman, Duleep Samuel, and Phil Spector.

 Contact